Helen Frankenthaler Foundation

 Message from Executive Director - Foundation

 Helen Frankenthaler was one of the most innovative and prolific artists of her time.
-Her impact and legacy reverberate in art practices today and through the Foundation’s ongoing work.
-This year begins the Foundation’s second decade of activity, and as befits this important moment, our team is growing.
+Her impact and legacy reverberate in art practices today and through the Foundation’s ongoing artistic, educational, and philanthropic work.

-FCI is part of a larger vision to broaden the reach of Frankenthaler’s legacy and includes scholarships and programs for undergraduate and graduate students in the arts, recognition of exceptional talent through named residencies and awards, and support for artists and cultural heritage at risk.
-Intertwined with our scholarly, educational, and curatorial objectives, these programs bring an invigorated sense of purpose to our work.
+The Foundation’s unwavering philanthropic efforts continue as part of a larger vision to broaden the reach of Frankenthaler’s legacy.
+Intertwined with our scholarly, educational, and curatorial objectives, these programs—including scholarships and professional development opportunities for undergraduate and graduate students in the arts, recognition of exceptional talent through named residencies and awards, and support for artists and cultural heritage at risk—bring an invigorated sense of purpose to our work.
+Furthermore, visitors to our website will note a new category that focuses on contributions by Foundation interns and Helen Frankenthaler Fellows at various educational institutions and programs we support.

 To keep apprised of all our programs and initiatives, we invite you to visit our website often for updates, to follow us on social media, and to subscribe to the Foundation’s newsletter if it does not already reach you.